Have you been subjected to domestic abuse? Don’t suffer in silence. Find support networks across Essex by visiting essexcompass.org.uk

 |Economic||Preventing employment, denying access to household finances, taking income/benefits, forcing begging for ‘pocket money’.|

-We deliver community based domestic abuse prevention group programmes In Essex, Hertfordshire and Bedfordshire and Luton.
-The Respect accredited programme is for men who want to stop being abusive towards intimate partners and are motivated to change their behaviour.
+We deliver the Domestic Abuse Perpetrator Programmes (DAPP) in Essex, Hertfordshire, Bedfordshire, Suffolk and Norfolk.
+The programme is for individuals who want to stop being abusive towards their partners and are motivated to change their behaviour.

 Some men who come on programme are desperate to save their relationship with their partner and move on from the abuse.
 Once the programme has been successfully completed, and the couple have both actively engaged throughout, then there is potential to continue into Relationship Counselling with a Change Counsellor to help you negotiate new couple communication skills.

-Individual Domestic Violence Perpetrator Programmes are available for men and women who are using violence and abuse in their relationships and want to change.
+The 1-2-1 Domestic Abuse Perpetrator Programme (DAPP) is available for men and women who are using violence and abuse in their relationships and want to change.

-Joining 1-2-1 programme can be discussed with your assessor when you come to find out if programme is right for you.
+Joining 1-2-1 programme can be discussed with your assessor during your suitability assessment.

 Supporting Victims & Survivors